joseeden/All-Things-Docker-and-Kubernetes/README.md

 4. Configure Pod networking
 5. Join additional nodes to our cluster

-You should be able to install Kubernetes by following the steps in the pre-requisites section above.
+You should be able to install Kubernetes by following the steps in the **pre-requisites section**.
 Once that's done, we can proceed with bootstrapping our Kubernetes cluster using kubeadm.

 </details>